Here’s how to make grilled vegetables! Fire up the grill for the best summer side dish that goes with any meal.

 Are you a kale fan?
 Then let us introduce you to grilled kale!
 This grilled kale comes out crispy and charred, with a smoky undertone.
 It’s perfect for throwing onto a grill rack while you’re cooking a main dish or other vegetables.

 Of course, the grill brings out a beautifully sweet flavor in these grilled carrots!
 Tossed with the lime juice, cilantro, and cumin, this healthy vegetable was an excellent treat!
 Eat as appetizer since they're best as finger food, or try them as a side dish.

 Grilled beets are an ideal summer side dish for when you’re planning to fire up the grill!
 These come out sweet and tender, perfectly cooked and even better with a sprinkle of salty feta cheese.
 While they take a little longer than most grilled vegetables, they’re worth the wait.
-Serve them up with a a few other grilled veggies or summer salads, and they make the meal complete.

-This one wins easy side dish hit of the summer: grilled bok choy!
 This tasty veggie is a type of Chinese cabbage, with a satisfying crunch and a peppery kick.
 Tossed on the grill with a quick soy miso sauce, it comes out lightly smoky, sweet, and perfectly seasoned.
 It’s easy to make and comes out impressive, the perfect side for grilled salmon or tofu.